コレクション: 耐性をカットします

 Overall, these gloves are suitable anywhere workers need both dexterity and reliable protection from sharp hazards.

-Multi-purpose cut resistant gloves show that cut protection has become only the basic requirement.
+Multi-purpose cut proof gloves show that cut protection has become only the basic requirement.
 Modern workplaces demand gloves that combine cut resistance with additional features—such as waterproofing, puncture and stab protection, impact resistance, heat resistance, chemical protection, insulation, or lightweight flexibility.

 By integrating multiple safety functions into one glove, they meet the evolving needs of workers who face more than just cut hazards, making multifunctional protection the new standard.